michnardo/hello-vercel/README.md

 | ✅ **Version Control + CI/CD** | GitHub + Vercel for source tracking and auto-deployments       |
 | ✅ **Custom Domain with CDN**  | Cloudflare-backed domain for scalability and performance       |

+### ✅ Non-MCQ Page Layout and Functional Unification — Completion Summary

+## 🎯 Goal

+Unify layout and styles for all non-MCQ game pages (Addition / Division / Fraction / Multiplication) for a seamless, professional, and maintainable user experience.

+---

+## ✅ What's Now Standardized

+1. **Overall Page Layout:**
+   - Centered, vertically stacked card layout.
+   - Page height auto-adjusts to content.
+   - Main container styles unified via `SimpleGameLayout.module.css`.

+2. **Score Display:**
+   - Unified "yellow rounded bubble box" style at the top of every game card.

+3. **Input + Submit Button Area:**
+   - All non-MCQ pages use a shared `<AnswerForm />` component (input and submit in a single row).

+4. **Feedback Block (Correct / Incorrect):**
+   - Unified text style, color, and position for feedback messages.

+5. **Next Question Button:**
+   - Fixed style, width, and font size.
+   - Button size remains consistent across all states.

+6. **Disabled and Hover States:**
+   - All buttons (Submit / Next Question) use `.disabledButton` and unified hover styles.

+7. **No Inline Styles:**
+   - All styles are managed via CSS modules.

+8. **Explanation Block:**
+   - Temporarily removed from all non-MCQ pages for this phase.

+---

+## ✅ Code-Level Improvements

+- All inline styles removed.
+- `<AnswerForm />` extracted and reused.
+- Naming and structure are consistent across all non-MCQ pages.

+---

+## ✅ Next Steps

+- Review and test all non-MCQ pages for visual and interaction consistency.
+- Deploy after final review.
+- Plan for future reintroduction of AI-generated explanations.

+---

+_Last updated: [today's date]_

 ---

 ## 🔧 Technical Foundation